kid-yP/PHP/README.md

 PHP Course Repository 🐘💻

 Overview 📌

 Welcome to my PHP course repository!
 This contains all the PHP files I created and developed while learning PHP.
 These files cover a wide range of concepts—from basic syntax to advanced features like database interactions, sessions, and object-oriented programming.

-Whether you're a beginner exploring PHP or an experienced developer, there's something valuable for everyone here! 🤓✨

 Contents 📂
 Here’s a breakdown of what's inside: